 The opportunity to provide better customer service improves as technology becomes more innovative.
 The Internet boom has made customer service easier for your customers via email, Twitter, Facebook, and LinkedIn.
 However, you may still be missing a huge customer service opportunity.

-You are able to discover what people are really saying about your company, and respond appropriately, by including social listening in your customer service plan.
+You are able to discover what people are saying about your company, and respond appropriately, by including social listening in your customer service plan.
 Some customers who have issues with your products or services will attempt to resolve them through the proper channels, but others will instead discuss their negative experience online.
-The ‘viral’ effect online is akin to the ‘snowball’ effect, where a seemingly small occurrence can quickly become a disaster.
+The viral effect online is akin to the snowball effect, where a seemingly small occurrence can quickly become a disaster.

 One of the biggest reasons that people take their complaints online is that a company’s designated customer service channels have proven to be unhelpful.
-While you may believe that your customer service is the cream of the crop, occasionally people will be left unsatisfied, as was the case of the musician who made the United Breaks Guitars video.
-He tried for more than a year to get the airline to replace his guitar, but was never reimbursed, which lead to his song.
+While you may believe that your customer service is the cream of the crop, occasionally people will be left unsatisfied.

 Social listening programs scrape the Internet for people who are talking about your company, saving you countless Google searches.
 With the results you can recognize shortfalls and find solutions before they become serious threats.